-The most popular choice in NFL betting is the bet against the point spread.
-For each game, oddsmakers put out a line, or a point spread, in an attempt to even the playing field for a particular game.
-For instance, the home team in a game pitting two evenly-matched teams will usually see the home team listed as a three-point favorite.
+The most popular choice in NFL wagering is to bet against the point spread.
+For each game, oddsmakers put out a line (known as a point spread) in an attempt to even the playing field.
+For instance, the home team in a game against an evenly-matched side will usually be listed as a three-point favorite.
 The line is shown on a betting sheet as the favored team “giving” three points (-3) and the underdog team “getting” those three points (+3).

-This means that in order to win your bet on the favorite, that team must win the game by more than three points.
+This means that, for your bet on the favorite to come through, that team must win the game by more than three points.
 Conversely, to win on the underdog, that team must only lose by two points or less, or win the game outright.

-How much you win on this bet is determined by the moneyline, which is the three-digit number listed next to the point spread.
+How much you win on this bet is determined by the moneyline — the three-digit number listed next to the point spread.
 A typical betting line looks like this: